cxmplex/ProjectSquidFireMage/README.md

 # ProjectSquidFireMage

-- Dumped project squid fire mage (not by me) (and the other unfinished rotations like rogue), ported to minibot (now defunc) by me.
+- Dumped project squid fire mage (not by me) (and the other unfinished rotations like rogue), ported to minibot and turned into a working addon (now defunc) by me.
 - Fully deobfuscated including original comments in code.